kcarta/kcarta.github.io/about.md

 Thank you for visiting my site!

-I'm working as a software delivery manager [^1], having transitioned over from software engineer/architect roles.
-Now "well-seasoned" in the management side of software delivery, I finding myself constantly inspired with tough questions (and ocassionally, answers!), and so I've decided to use this blog as a place to nail down all my thoughts, publicly for whoever cares to read them.
+I work as a software delivery manager [^1], having transitioned over from software engineer/architect roles.
+Now "well-seasoned" in the management side of software delivery, I find myself constantly inspired with tough questions (and ocassionally, answers!), and so I've decided to use this blog as a place to nail down all my thoughts, publicly for whoever cares to read them.

 My burning questions typically revolve around *practical* agile/lean project delivery, particularly in the hostile and unforgiving enterprise space.